How Long Does Adoption Take in South Africa?

 Once a match is accepted and pre-adoption placement begins, the remaining legal steps follow a defined schedule.

-The 60-day consent window: After the birth mother signs her relinquishment consent in front of a Children's Court presiding officer, there is a mandatory 60-day period during which she may withdraw that consent for any reason.
+The 60-day consent window: After a biological parent signs relinquishment consent in front of a Children's Court presiding officer, there is a mandatory 60-day period during which the person who consented may withdraw that consent for any reason.
 The Children's Court cannot grant an adoption order until those 60 days have elapsed.
 This is non-negotiable.

 Court scheduling: After the 60-day period, the court application is filed and a hearing is scheduled.
-Court scheduling times vary by province and by the specific Children's Court's current caseload.
-Some courts schedule within weeks; others take two to three months.
+Court scheduling varies by province and by the specific Children's Court's current caseload; ask the agency for a current estimate.

 Children's Court hearing: The hearing itself is typically brief if the documentation is in order.
 The adoption order is granted and the process moves to Home Affairs registration.